 After the Registration Deadline and until the Withdrawal Deadline (see Academic Schedule), students may withdraw from courses in person at the Faculty or Department office.
 See Refunds and Withdrawals for the fees implications of withdrawals.
 A Withdrawal Form must be completed by the student and the appropriate signatures obtained.
 The signature of the student's Dean is required and the effective date of withdrawal is that on which the student's Faculty receives and dates the form.
 Changes in registration will not normally be approved after the deadlines appearing in the Academic Schedule.
-A student who does not formally withdraw from a course without Faculty permission and will still be responsible to pay the fees assessed to the registration.
+A student who does not formally withdraw from a course will be assigned a grade based on term work completed if they abandon a course without Faculty permission and will still be responsible to pay the fees assessed to the registration.